awsdocs/aws-support-user-guide/doc_source/getting-started.md

 + Management business reviews\.

 For more information about features and pricing for each support plan, see [AWS Support](https://aws.amazon.com/premiumsupport/) and [AWS Support features](https://aws.amazon.com/premiumsupport/features/)\.
 Some features, such as 24/7 phone and chat support, aren't available in all languages\.

+## Monitoring and maintaining your case<a name="monitoring-your-case"></a>

+You can monitor the status of your case in Support Center\.
+A new case begins in the `Unassigned` state\.
+When an engineer begins work on a case, the status changes to `Work in Progress.` The engineer responds to your case, either to ask for more information \(`Pending Customer Action`\) or to let you know that the case is being investigated \(`Pending Amazon Action`\)\.

+When your case is updated, you receive email with the correspondence and a link to the case in Support Center\.
+However, you can't respond to case correspondence by email\.
+Use the link in the email to navigate to the support case\.

+**Note**
+You must sign in to the AWS account that submitted the support case\.
+If you sign in as an IAM user, you must have the required permissions to view support cases\.
+For more information, see [Access AWS Support](accessing-support.md)\.

+When you're satisfied with the response or your problem is solved, you can choose **Close Case** in Support Center\.
+If you don't respond within ten days, the case is closed automatically\.
+You can always reopen a resolved or closed case\.

+Be sure to create a new case for a new issue or question\.
+If case correspondence strays from the original question or issue, a support engineer might ask you to open a new case\.
+If you open a case related to old inquiries, include \(where possible\) the related case number so that we can refer to previous correspondence\.

+## Case history<a name="case-history"></a>

+Case history information is available for 12 months after creation\.